coapp/coapp.org/src/dynamic/reference/ptk.html.md

 ### Action [clean](!clean)
 Runs the automation steps to clean all temporary and generated files from the source folder.

-This should restore everything back to the same state that the source was checked out from git in.
+This should restore everything back to the same state that the source was checked out from Git in.

 ### Action [status](!status)
-Checks to see if the current state is identical to the state the code was checked out from git.
+Checks to see if the current state is identical to the state the code was checked out from Git.

 ### Action [verify](!verify)
 Runs clean, build, verify on the given configuration.